 Offers a wide range of funding programs designed to assist the agriculture and food processing industries in BC.

-The Michael Smith Foundation for Health Research leads, partners and serves as a catalyst to build British Columbia's capacity for excellence in clinical, biomedical, health services and population health research.
+The Michael Smith Foundation for Health Research (MSFHR) leads, partners and serves as a catalyst to build British Columbia's capacity for excellence in clinical, biomedical, health services and population health research.
+The MSFHR Innovation to Commercialization (I2C) Program provides funding support to help BC health researchers advance their products or technologies towards practical application

 NRC-IRAP (National Research Council - Industrial Research Assistance Program)